RIM touts PlayBook 2.0, minor BlackBerry upgrade

 RIM last month delayed the expected launch of its next-generation phones using QNX software, widely seen as a make-or-break overhaul for a company that once dominated the smartphone market.

 At the time it said the delay was necessary so it could make use of more powerful and energy-efficient chipsets expected to arrive in mid-2012.
-The chipsets would enable the phones to operate on high-speed networks using a technology known as Long Term Evolution (LTE).
+The chipsets would enable the phones to operate on high-speed networks using a technology known as Long Term Evolution.

 The U.S. carriers are racing to build LTE networks and heavily promoting devices that can handle the emerging standard.